Civil War Soldier’s identity revealed in most unusual way

 With the reversed image on the large computer screen, one detail became obvious that had not been noticed under manual magnification—something was written on the underside of the soldier’s forage cap.

 My first thought was that someone had scratched something into the image’s emulsion.
-A couple of more mouse clicks and the greatly to enlarge the image to about actual life size, and it became obvious the writing was actually on the cap’s visor and not on the photograph’s surface.
+A couple of more mouse clicks greatly enlarged the image to about actual life size.
+That's when it became obvious the writing was actually on the cap’s visor and not on the photograph’s surface.
 But what was this hidden message?

 Because the image had already been laterally corrected, “mirroring” wasn’t the problem.
 A few more clicks of the computer’s software rotated the image 180 degrees.
 Upside down and laterally reversed, the message revealed itself: “W.A.
 Perisho.”